Long Skinny Fish in Maui: How to Tell Needlefish, Trumpetfish, And Cornetfish Apart

 Experience Maui’s Reef Life Up Close

 One of the best parts of snorkeling in Maui is learning to recognize reef fish you’ll see again and again.
-The more you snorkel, the more familiar — and magical — the underwater world becomes.
+The more you snorkel, the more familiar and magical the underwater world becomes.

 Whether it’s a lightning-fast needlefish or a slow-gliding cornetfish, Maui’s reefs are full of surprises.

-FAQs: Long Skinny Fish in Maui
+Are Long Skinny Fish in Maui Dangerous?

 That fish is a cornetfish.
 The thin trailing filament on its tail is the easiest way to identify it.